Last Updated on November 21st, 2021

 Another area of concern is that Dermalogica is not accredited by the Better Business Bureau (BBB).
 When a company that’s been around for nearly 40 years isn’t accredited by the BBB, that raises a major red flag.

 The BBB is a great organization to help consumers identify shady business practices, so by not being accredited, we worry that Dermalogica may not have the best customer service.

 Case in point: Dermalogica’s return policy.
 The Dermalogica return policy is acceptable, but not great.
 For up to 30 days after your purchase, you can return your Dermalogica products for a full refund.
 However, because the return policy is based on the date of purchase, if it takes 15 days to ship to you, then you really only have 15 days to test it out and see if you want to return it.

-Based on our research into reviews of Dermalogica and the formulas of their products, it seems like their products are generally good for the skin, but not necessarily good for treating acne specifically.
-So what should you use instead?
+Based on our research into Dermalogica reviews and product formulas, it seems like their products are generally good for the skin, but not necessarily good for treating acne specifically.